Housing Ombudsman - Richard Blakeway

 Jennifer has extensive experience and knowledge of housing related issues including tenancy management, managing repairs and improvements, and tackling anti-social behaviour.
 At the Housing Ombudsman Service Jennifer has been involved in the development of our work in local resolution.

 Roz was seconded from the Home Office in August 2016 to head up the Housing Ombudsman’s commercial function.
-She became a permanent member of staff in March 2018 and took up her current temporary role in September 2018.
+She became a permanent member of staff in March 2018 and took up her temporary role in September 2018.
+She is now the Head of Commercial

 She is a qualified barrister and has had an extensive career in central government ranging from project leadership to managing commercial functions for large government programmes.
 Roz has also worked on cross departmental initiatives setting standards for government.